 Southampton Village’s Coopers Beach was selected the Best Beach in America!

 The main beach in Southampton Village is Coopers Beach.
+You may have seen Coopers featured on TV in an I Love New York campaign ad.
 Coopers was selected by Dr. Beach as the Number One beach in the United States for 2010.
+For 2018 Coopers is ranked the #4 Best Beach in America.

 What especially makes Dr. Beach’s selection spectacular is that most of the other top ten beaches are located either in Hawaii, Florida, or California, or the Carolinas.
 Dr. Beach, a.k.a.
 Dr. Stephen Leatherman is a coastal expert and a professor at Florida International University in Miami.